netsys-lab/scion-education-network-documentation/docs/source/services.rst

 Once the bootstrap-server is set up, please follow the guide on SCION Endhost Installers to bootstrap SCION on your endhosts.

+.. _scion-endhost-installer:
 SCION Endhost Installer
 ----------------

 The scion-orchestrator facilitates the setup of SCION on pure endhosts, to achieve native SCION connectivity.

 * Installation of the SCION Binaries onto the machine.
 * Connect to the given bootstrap-server to fetch a SCION configuration.